iamdonovan/iamdonovan.github.io/docs/teaching/egm722/practicals/sentinelsat.rst

 -  ``date``: the date range to use.
 We’ll look for all images from February 2023.
--  ``platformname``: we’re going to limit our search to Sentinel-2, but there are other options available
+-  ``platformname``: we’re going to limit our search to Sentinel-2, but note that there are other options available
 -  ``producttype``: we’ll search for the Sentinel-2 MSI Level 2A (surface reflectance) products
 -  ``cloudcoverpercentage``: we want (mostly) cloud-free images, so